-To its credit, the federal government has stepped to help the people of Texas, who are already very busy helping one another with the recovery process.
+To its credit, the federal government has stepped in to help the people of Texas, who are already very busy helping one another with the recovery process.
 One of the leading resources for disaster relief has been houses of worship.
 Plaintiff Hi-Way Tabernacle is itself currently in use as a shelter for dozens of evacuees, a warehouse for disaster relief supplies, a distribution center for thousands of emergency meals, and a base to provide medical services.
 FEMA has accordingly and rightly recognized that houses of worship have an essential role as places of refuge during the storm, and as nerve centers of recovery afterwards.

-One would think, then, that houses of worship would also get federal government disaster-relief help on an equal basis with other private nonprofit societal institutions such as community centers and zoos.
-Yet FEMA policy explicitly denies equal access to FEMA disaster relief grants for houses of worship solely because of their religious status.
-If FEMA applies its policy to Hurricane Harvey, as it did to Superstorm Sandy and Hurricane Katrina, hundreds of churches, synagogues, and other houses of worship will be denied equal access to FEMA relief.
+One would think that houses of worship would also get federal government disaster-relief help on an equal basis with other private nonprofit organizations.
+Yet FEMA policy explicitly denies equal access to disaster relief grants for houses of worship solely because of their religious status and activities.
+Indeed, FEMA excludes houses of worship from disaster relief grants solely because they are "established" for "religious purposes" or because a house of worship engages in religious activities more than 50% of the time.
+If FEMA applies its longstanding and uniformly enforced policy to victims of Hurricane Harvey, hundreds of churches, synagogues, and other houses of worship will be denied equal access to FEMA relief.

 The Constitution does not allow this exclusionary policy.
-Under the Free Exercise Clause of the First Amendment-particularly as interpreted by the Supreme Court decision in Trinity Lutheran Church of Columbia, Inc. v.
-Comer, 137 S. Ct.
-2012 (2017)-government may not discriminate against a church, or a synagogue, or a mosque simply because of its status as a house of worship.
+Under the Free Exercise Clause, government may not discriminate against a church, a synagogue, or a mosque because of its status as a house of worship.
+Nor may the government discriminate against religious exercise by excluding houses of worship because of their religious activities, allowing their participation only if they forgo religious activities.

-Plaintiff churches-Harvest Family Church in Cypress, Hi-Way Tabernacle in Cleveland, and Rockport First Assembly of God in Rockport-thus ask this Court to order FEMA to treat them on equal terms with other non-profit organizations in accepting, evaluating, and acting on their disaster relief applications.
+Plaintiffs-Harvest Family Church in Cypress, Hi-Way Tabernacle in Cleveland, and Rockport First Assembly of God in Rockport-thus ask this Court to order FEMA to treat them on equal terms with other non-profit organizations in accepting, evaluating, and acting on their disaster relief applications.
 The Churches are not seeking special treatment, but they are seeking a fair shake.
 And they need to know now whether they have any hope of counting on FEMA or whether they will continue to be excluded entirely from these FEMA programs.
+This is particularly important now, since the Churches have filed their applications with FEMA and need relief to ensure the applications are accepted and evaluated without religious discrimination.